-In the Fundamentals of 2D training, you are examining all the aspects of making an individual part drawing and have repeatedly practiced the skills that enable you to a make a computer aided design project quickly.
+In the Fundamentals of 2D training, you examined all the aspects of making an individual part drawing and repeatedly practiced the skills that enable you to a make a computer aided design project efficiently.
 Although the engineering drawing is the primary product coming out of the modern Architectural and Manufacturing firms, companies have and are in process of moving towards the world of three-dimensional designs.
-The advantage of 3D over the 2D technique is largely that in the past, the intent would be to build a prototype or scaled model of the project to discover any mechanical problem such as an interference fit or an artistic flaw such as texture, curvature or color.
-With the present software engines like AutoCAD, Microstation, Pro Engineer, Solid Works or CATIA, parts and assemblies, specialist are scrutinizing in very close detail to determine whether they meet the customer's specification.
-For the professional of the 21st century, 3D design will be the cornerstone to laying a successful foundation in the innovative process.
+The advantage of 3D over the 2D technique is that in the past, the intent would be to build a prototype or scaled model of the project to discover mechanical problems, such as an interference fit or an artistic flaw possibly dealing with texture, curvature or color.
+With the present software engines like AutoCAD, Microstation, Pro Engineer, Solid Works or CATIA, parts and assemblies specialists scrutinize designs in very close detail to determine whether they meet the customer's specification.
+For the professional of the 21st century, 3D design will be the cornerstone to laying a successful foundation in the design process.